stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 }
 ```

-Do note that in the above, since the if statements values are known at compile time, the compiler will always remove the unused side of the `if` during the dead code elimination pass.
+Since the if statements values are known at compile time, the compiler will always remove the unused side of the `if` during the dead code elimination pass.
 But the dead code elimination pass does not happen until all the code is instantiated and verified as compilable.
 So @ref stan::math::forward_as exists to trick the compiler into believing both sides of the `if` will compile.
 If we used C++17, the above would become

 ```cpp
 T_partials_return cdf(1.0);